Facebook (FB) Q1 2017 Results - Earnings Call Transcript

 David M. Wehner - Facebook, Inc.

+Thanks, Sheryl, and good afternoon, everyone.
 Q1 was a strong quarter for Facebook.
 We continued to see healthy growth in engagement trends across our community as well as broad-based growth in our ads business.
 Let's start with our community metrics.

 In March, 1.28 billion people visited Facebook on an average day, up 18% compared to last year.
 This daily number represented 66% of the 1.94 billion people that visited Facebook during the month of March, which was up 282 million or 17% compared to last year.
 Our community growth in Q1 was driven by product improvement, internet.org, and ongoing third-party promotional data plans in markets like India.
 Note that we do not control the timing or terms of these promotions.